 AfrikaBurn is a festival in South Africa, part of a regional event for Burning Man.
-If either of these are new to you, there is a lot to understand about these events and their guiding principles.
-Similar to Burning Man, AfrikaBurn is a festival of artwork, music, and community, yet on a smaller scale.
-It started in 2007, yet attendance did not pick up until 2012.
+As a first timer to AfrikaBurn, there are lots of things to prepare for.
+If these events are new to you, there is a lot to understand how these festivals work.
+Similar to Burning Man, AfrikaBurn is a festival of artwork, music, and community, yet on a much smaller scale.
+It was started in 2007, yet attendance did not pick up until 2012.
 With roughly 12K people attending, this festival is the perfect size for burners from around the globe.
 In comparison, Burning Man in the U.S. had 70,000 people attended last year.

 What is AfrikaBurn

 AfrikaBurn is a week-long festival filled with art, music, giving, and lots of entertainment.
 One of the highlights is the burning of several artworks at the end of the week.
 There are eleven guiding principles which signify what the festival is about.
 A requirement is they ask that attendees to live through these principles while at the event (and hopefully after too).
 The two principles I believe really stand out are radical self-expression and leave no trace policy.
 The entire idea behind this event is to encourage self-expression and to really let the creativity flow.
 During and after the festival, there is a leave no trace principle.
 This requirement is to make sure nothing is left, as if the event never took place.

 Each one teach one